 Not only do some flooring mimic wood planks of different widths and lengths, many options now show dramatic variations in color.
 It all helps give the flooring an authentic, one-of-a-kind feel.

-Get the look: Sanded Edge, Night Edge, Feathers Edge, Drift, Shadow or Whisper resilient luxury vinyl
+Get the look: Sanded Edge, Night Edge, Feathers Edge, Drift, Shadow or Whisper resilient luxury vinyl. or Safari Oak engineered hardwood

 The color is everywhere: on walls, cabinetry, furniture and, yes, flooring.
 It’s a trend that’s going to last awhile.
 While darker colors are still popular, lighter hues tend to make a room look larger.
 Lots of people are opting for floors with a washed gray look since they show fewer scratches than a darker floor covering.

 Bathrooms, in particular, have gone bold, with black floor tiles gaining popularity.
 Black packs a lot in; it gives a room a high-end, masculine feel.
-Daltile, offered by Sears Home Services, is waterproof and scratchproof, can stand up to heavy traffic and is easy to clean.
-It’s also eco-friendly — most Daltile products contain recycled materials.
+Non-slip porcelain tile, offered by Sears Home Services, is waterproof and scratchproof, can stand up to heavy traffic and is easy to clean.
+Waterproof engineered hardwood and luxury vinyl tile are also available in black for bathroom flooring.

 Check out these trends in action and see all your trendy flooring options here.